open-afc-project/openafc/README.md

 ### Step 1: File an issue

-Before writing any code, please file an issue stating the problem you want to solve or the feature you want to implement.
+Before writing any code, please file a Jira ticket [here](https://telecominfraproject.atlassian.net/jira/software/c/projects/OA/issues) stating the problem you want to solve or the feature you want to implement.
 This allows us to give you feedback before you spend any time writing code.
 There may be a known limitation that can't be addressed, or a bug that has already been fixed in a different way.
-The issue allows us to communicate and figure out if it's worth your time to write a bunch of code for the project.
+The jira ticket allows us to communicate and figure out if it's worth your time to write a bunch of code for the project.

 ### Step 2: Clone OpenAFC GitHub repository